The streams modality exposes two surfaces from the same subpath import:

 Terminal close. reasoncomplete | auth_failed | network | closed_by_caller.
 An expired/invalid playback JWT yields auth_failed.

 Other languages.
-The streams surface mirrors across the polyglot SDKs — the control-plane Streams client, BroadcastPublisher, and BroadcastViewer keep the same method names (camelCase in TS, snake_case in Python and the others).
+The streams surface mirrors across the polyglot SDKs.
+The control-plane Streams client, BroadcastPublisher, and BroadcastViewer keep the same method names (camelCase in TS, snake_case in Python and the others).
 The TypeScript and Python signatures above are the reference shapes.

 Types reference